fac26/goth-kking/README.md

 Implementation/Build

-How did you ensure your code was good?
+We frequently checked code using Next.js to ensure it was good, and frequently consoled logged, with an aim of

-Create logical and maintainable code to deliver project outcomes, explaining their choice of approach.
+creating logical and maintainable code to deliver project outcomes, explaining our choice of approach.
 (S1)

 What interesting technical problems did you have to solve?